 This article leads through generic strategies that will guide the decision-making process when striving for a full lifecycle automation of on-demand provisioning a large number of data services.

-With the rise of applications platforms the operation of applications has been revolutionized.
-Application platforms allow the deployment and scaling of applications without any help of sysops.
+With the rise of applications platforms, the operation of applications has been revolutionized.
+Application platforms allow the deployment and scaling of applications without any help from sysops.
 Developers experience a full on-demand self-service.
 Now, applications don’t exist in a vacuum.
 Stateful apps have to store their state somewhere.
-With modern microservice based applications and the influence of the NoSQL movement, the demand for more data services and many more data service instances overexert existing operational models.
+With modern microservice-based applications and the influence of the NoSQL movement, the demand for more data services and many more data service instances overexert existing operational models.

-Consequently, the automation revolution that occurred for running applications need to take place for data services, as well.
+Consequently, the automation revolution that occurred for running applications needs to take place for data services, as well.

-Automating data services is harder then automating the lifecycle of stateless applications.
+Automating data services is harder than automating the lifecycle of stateless applications.
 Where stateless application operations can be unified, the automation of data services cannot be automated with a single code base.
-As a matter of principle, state causes more technical challenges.
-Known as the CAP Theorem, data services cannot fulfill the desirable requirements consistency, availability and partition tolerance.
+As a matter of principle, the state causes more technical challenges.
+Known as the CAP Theorem, data services cannot fulfill the desirable requirements consistency, availability, and partition tolerance.
 Therefore, the implementation of data services will always make a tradeoff between them.

-Broadly speaking, different data services solve different problems, provide different interaction models and – subsequently – behave differently in operations.
-The resulting heterogeneity in the operational models of data services is what makes a common automation code base of a full lifecycle management impossible.
+Broadly speaking, different data services solve different problems, provide different interaction models, and – subsequently – behave differently in operations.
+The resulting heterogeneity in the operational models of data services is what makes a common automation code base of full lifecycle management impossible.